sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

 ### 10.3 Selection priority within a list

-Before selecting session words, filter the candidate pool by dialect preference.
+Before selecting session words, resolve dialect variants using mixed-mode behaviour.

 If multiple words share the same variantGroupId, only one variant should be eligible in a single session.

 Selection rules for variantGroupId:

-- Prefer the variant matching the user’s dialect preference.
-- In Mixed / Both mode, randomly choose one variant per session or rotate variants over time.
+- Choose one variant per session.
 - Do not show both variants of the same item in the same session.
+- The MVP may use deterministic mixed selection to keep sessions stable.

 When choosing session words, prioritise: